jlvFlores/Portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.
+> Credit is given to those who deserve it.

 I would like to thank those who've motivated me to not give up.